ryanatkn/gro/src/docs/unbundledDevelopment.md

 Today, Gro is aimed at three primary use cases:

-- single page applications with Svelte
+- single page applications (SPAs) with Svelte
 - single page Svelte appliations that also have a server
 - Node modules, like libraries and standalone servers